phac-nml-phrsd/EPACmodel/README.md

 [@papsti](https://github.com/papsti) at
 [@phac-nml-phrsd](https://github.com/phac-nml-phrsd) using
 [`macpan2`](https://github.com/canmod/macpan2) modelling software.
-**This package is still in development.**

-The goal of this package is to document the iterations of this model, so that they can be pulled into project-specific pipelines to produce modelling outputs.
+The goal of this package is to document the iterations of this model, and package them so that they can easily be pulled into project-specific pipelines to produce modelling outputs.

 ## Installation